platonvin/platonvin.github.io/sources/rfcs/algebraic_types.md

 [motivation]: #motivation

 Fragmented ecosystem (nalgebra, glam, vek, cgmath, dozen others and manual implementations (to not add dependencies)) cause duplication, conversion overhead (cognitive and performance), extra deps, inconsistent and inconvenient syntax.
 Vectors match SIMD.
 Builtins would unify, optimize, cut compile times for graphics (realtime, offline for 3d software, image processing, game engines)/physics (both 2d and 3d)/ML.
-This would make Rust a step close to being adopted by gamedev industry and a step ahead multiple other languages, including its usage as GPU shading language.
+This would make Rust a step closer to being adopted by gamedev industry, including its usage as GPU shading language.
-Value of syntax sugar for mathematics is high, some features of e.g. C++ (templates/overloads) are often the only used features and used for math (e.g. GLM).
+Value of syntax sugar for mathematics is high*, some features of e.g. C++ (templates/overloads) are often the only used features and used for math (e.g. GLM).
+* Mathematicians/physicists invent new symbols just to shorten expressions all the time, we use one-letter notations to type less, etc.

 ## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation